 - To keep searching for alternative platforms to publish your writings other than blog space (e.g: medium, instagram, wattpad, etc).

 Within a short year, I took a few small steps including sending my first pitch out and applied some jobs.
 It wasn’t as scary as I thought it might be.
-I also submitted several pieces to publishers and entered a few writing contests in the last several months.
+I also submitted several pieces to publishers and participated in few writing contests for the past several months.
 I didn’t get the job that I wanted (specifically, a travel writer in Melbourne) and I got 3 rejection slips so far.
 It felt good that I did actually start.
 As said by Jeff Goins: ‘start by owning the title that you are a writer and earn it by writing’.

 The thing is, when you have focus, the completion of your writings gives you the confidence to do more stuff in future.
 When you complete something and submit, you gain more and more confidence.
-I anticipated that after getting rejections or if my entries or applications were not being selected, I lost the vibe to continue.
-But in the process, I learnt to accept that sometimes you’re going to fail.
+I anticipated that I lost the vibe to continue every time I got rejected or if my entries or applications were not being selected.
+But in the process, I learned to accept that sometimes you’re going to fail.
 That you’re going to make mistakes.
 That it might take years to accomplish what you wanted.
 So I stopped beating myself too hard and took a break in between.

 “Most great accomplishments were achieved by people who at first had no idea what they are doing.” – Brendon Burchard